jacobpclouse/526-Final-Project/README.md

 # 526-Final-Project
 ICSI Final Project for Dolunay (Luna) Dagci and Jacob Clouse - Spring 2023
+> This is the backend, the frontend is stored at: https://github.com/dolnuea/frontend-alt-n-bit

 ## Paper: Alternative N-bit Key Data Encryption for Block Ciphers